eleda77/eleda77.github.io/docs/vocab_list.md

 **jounce** - move up and down suddenly

+**junket** - a pleasure trip, often funded by someone else

+**jute** - a strong, coarse fiber used for making burlap, gunny, cordage, etc.

 **juugly** - (for eggs) with the white all sticky and runny and full of slimy bits (Pratchett made this up for sure)